 For those who haven’t hired a housekeeper before, it can be difficult to know exactly how long they should be spending in your house.
 Everyone’s personal situations and needs can vary, but here is our step by step guide to determining your housekeeper’s schedule.

 Step 1: Maths

-We’re not talking complex equations or algebra, but some simple maths calculations can be the key to deciding on a schedule for your housekeeper!
+Some simple maths calculations can be the key to deciding on a schedule for your housekeeper!
 Don’t believe us?
 Start by calculating the number of bedrooms in your house.

 Each bathroom should also take between 1 and 2 hours.
 Arrange your housekeeper’s schedule so that they have plenty of time to polish brass and chrome, brush toilets, scrub the tiles and floor and finish the bathroom nicely.

 A kitchen will take 2-4 hours to clean, on average.
 As well as cleaning surfaces, floors and ovens, a deep clean will involve emptying the fridge and freezer, taking cutlery and crockery out of drawers and cupboards to clean inside and polishing the appliances too.
 A thorough kitchen clean is vital to keep bacteria at bay.

 Living rooms and lounges can take between 1 and 3 hours to clean, depending on the floor plan.
 Your housekeeper will need to move sofas, clean fabrics such as cushions and rugs and mop and wooden floors.